Electronic manifolds for extrapolative alloy discovery: Introduction

 Recent advances\cite{zhao_predicting_2020, casey_prediction_2020, barry_voxelized_2023-1, ray_lean_2025} in physics-based feature engineering have established the electron density field as a robust, chemically agnostic descriptor for atomic structures.
 These methods are powerful because the converged charge density encodes the quantum mechanical ground state, but this fidelity comes at substantial computational cost.
 State-of-the-art frameworks, such as the Voxelized Atomic Structure (VASt) method\cite{barry_voxelized_2020, barry_voxelized_2023, qu_voxelized_2023}, utilize the fully converged elecron density field to quantify structural features via two-point spatial correlations\cite{kalidindi_hierarchical_2015, kaundinya_machine_2021, cecen_material_2018, ray_lean_2025, ray_ml_2026, mann_development_2022}.
 While these descriptors achieve high fidelity, they create a fundamental inefficiency: the calculation of the electronic ground state via self-consistent field (SCF) iteration, the dominant computational cost in static DFT, must be completed for every candidate structure merely to generate input features for the surrogate model.
 This limits the primary value proposition of machine learning surrogates, as the computational budget required for feature generation becomes comparable to that of directly computing the target property.

 To address this bottleneck, we investigate the efficacy of the non-interacting valence electron density, hereafter referred to as pseudo-density.
 In practice, the pseudo-density represents the superposition of isolated valence electron densities corresponding to atoms placed at the Special Quasirandom\cite{zunger_special_1990} (SQS) lattice sites, determined via Vegard's Law to bypass equilibrium geometry optimization, with no subsequent electronic relaxation.
 By eliminating the iterative SCF cycle, the presented approach reduces the computational cost of feature generation by orders of magnitude compared to fully converged DFT\cite{barry_voxelized_2023}, while preserving essential chemical and valence electron information.
 Our approach rests on the premise that in HEAs, property variance is driven by chemical composition wherein superimposed valence densities could act as an effective descriptor.
 Consequently, the pseudo-density should retain sufficient physical fidelity for predictive modeling; a hypothesis supported by recent work\cite{lei_universal_2022}.
-Furthermore, because these descriptors are derived via unsupervised learning, solely from atomic configuration and elemental identity independent of any target property, we hypothesize they form a 'universal' representation capable of predicting disparate physical quantities, e.g., mechanical and electronic properties, without feature re-engineering.
-Crucially, we further posit that this physics-based fidelity offers a solution to the challenge of transferability.
-We hypothesize that because pseudo-electron densities capture the fundamental spatial packing and overlap of valence electrons, they effectively form a 'universal manifold' for refractory alloys.
-This would allow a model trained on a lower-order system, e.g., 4-component, to predict properties of higher-order systems, e.g., 7-component, without additional training.
+Furthermore, because these descriptors are derived via unsupervised learning, solely from atomic configuration and elemental identity independent of any target property, they form a property-agnostic representation capable of predicting disparate physical quantities, e.g., mechanical and thermodynamic properties, without feature re-engineering.
+Crucially, we posit that this physics-based encoding offers a route to transferability: because pseudo-electron densities capture the spatial packing and overlap of valence electrons, they may encode a transferable electronic manifold within structurally and chemically constrained alloy families.
+This would enable a model trained on a lower-order system, e.g., 4-component, to achieve predictive transfer to higher-order systems, e.g., 7-component, within the same alloy class with minimal additional data.